Spacetime-symmetry breaking effects in gravitational-wave generation at the first post-Newtonian order: Theoretical framework

 and analogously for $\mathcal{N}_\mathcal{W}$, which we write out to make it clear that we will need {\it all} components of the GR solution\footnote{Note that some components of $\bar{h}^{(1)\mu\nu}$ only show up at mass-dimension $d\geq6$, due to the symmetries of $\bar{M}^{\mu\nu\rho\sigma}.$}; these expressions can be highly non-trivial, depending on the source.
 This first-order source term appears inside integrals and is expressed using the retarded-time $\tau = t - |\mathbf{x}-\mathbf{x}^\prime|/c$, and since the source term is now of the form $\partial\partial\hdots \bar{h}^{(0)}(x)$, the transformation to retarded time has to take place after the explicit evaluation of the derivatives.

 The components of Eq.~(\ref{eq:firstorder}) could use some clarification: bearing in mind that we are interested in the first corrections to GR (at the quadrupole level, since we are working at linear order in the metric potentials), and we have already discarded the GR wavezone integral, since the $\mathcal{W}_\mathcal{W}(x)$ piece lies beyond $1$PN order\footnote{So we also avoid tail effects.}.
 The remaining piece is the integral over the near zone with a wave-zone field point $x$, which we call $\mathcal{N}_\mathcal{W}(x)$.
 The source of $\bar{h}^{(1)\mu\nu}$ is now comprised of derivatives of the GR solution $\bar{h}^{(0)\mu\nu}$; here, we keep the near-zone solution, but the {\it field point is now in the near zone as well, since the field point in Eq.~(\ref{eq:GRh}) becomes the source point in the integral (\ref{eq:firstorder})}.
-In general, the source is defined over all space and does not necessarily have compact support, but it can be shown that to the level of accuracy we require, only the integral over $\mathcal{N}_\mathcal{W}(x)$ will contribute.
+In general, the source is defined over all space and does not necessarily have compact support.
 The chart in Figure~\ref{fig:flow} shows the algorithm we use to find solutions.